 Mergers and Acquisitions in CEE: Trends and Insights

-Total deal volumes are up 6.1x over the past 20 years
+Total annual deal volumes are up 5x from what they were 20 years ago

-Over two decades, from 2003 to 2022, the CEE region experienced a remarkable 6.1-fold increase in M&A deals, skyrocketing from a modest 178 transactions to an impressive 1,067.
-While the 9.4% CAGR over the 20 years is outstanding, it’s worth noting that this growth wasn’t uniform throughout the entire period.
+Over two decades, from 2003 to 2023, the CEE region experienced a remarkable five-fold increase in M&A deals, skyrocketing from a modest 178 transactions to an impressive 1,015.
+While the 9.1% CAGR over the 20 years is outstanding, it’s worth noting that this growth wasn’t uniform throughout the entire period.

 Following a solid start in the early years, deal flows declined by 41% between 2007 to 2009 as a result of the Global Financial Crises.
 We saw a strong bounce back in 2010 as global financial conditions improved.
 However, further growth in the early years of the new decade was muted by the European sovereign debt crises that weighed on consumer and business confidence across the continent.